JsonMapper/JsonMapper/CONTRIBUTING.md

 that helps us move forward.
 The project could use help with any of the following subjects:

 * *Middleware*: Any new ideas for middleware that would be helpful for the project users are welcomed.
-* *Performance*: Mapping should be fast pointing out or resolving any bottlenecks in performace are very helpfull
+* *Performance*: Mapping should be fast pointing out or resolving any bottlenecks in performance are very helpful.
-* *Documentation*: The project should have an up to date version of documentation.
-Any help here is apriciated.
+* *Documentation*: The project should have an up-to-date version of documentation.
+Any help here is appreciated.

 ## Ideal pull request
 To avoid going back and forth the project `composer.json` was setup in such a way that it allows you to run